subhash505/LeetCode_Daily/README.md

 Given n non-negative integers a1, a2, ..., an , where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of the line i is at (i, ai) and (i, 0).
 Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.

 Notice that you may not slant the container.

+#Problem16

+Given an array nums of n integers and an integer target, find three integers in nums such that the sum is closest to target.
+Return the sum of the three integers.
+You may assume that each input would have exactly one solution.

 #Problem 19

  19. Remove Nth Node From End of List.